 In hardcover, PDF, and ePub formats

-Russian-Speaking Jews in German Immigrant Society by Karen Körber and Andreas Gotzmann (with link to an open access edition)
+Russian-Speaking Jews in German Immigrant Society by Karen Körber and Andreas Gotzmann, available in hardcover & open-access editions, in German

 Media and Minorities